WORKSHOP DAY

 Suitable for: This workshop is suitable for individuals at all levels.
 The focus is on effective coordination through conversations, building trust, and managing moods which applies to (project) leaders at all levels.

-Enhancing visual management in construction
+VM Game - Enhancing visual management in construction

 Workshop holder